Inspirational Women: Brave mothers of the Sahel

 Decent meals at good prices: Inspiring women with Suzanne's story

 Suzanne, 52, was widowed in 2011.
 She has five children and 28 grandchildren.

 She lives in Chad with her younger sister, who’s also widowed, and is treasurer of the Mothers’ Club and the cafeteria the club runs, which is now being renovated.

 The Mothers’ Club meets twice a month.
 Through regular classes, Suzanne has improved her literacy and her French speaking skills.

 She and the other members also share what they’ve learned through the health sessions with the wider community, like washing hands with soap before meals, and regularly cleaning their water storage containers.

 Before the Mothers’ Club, Suzanne worked as a laundress in a hotel, and sold tissues.
 But after the economic crisis there was no longer a market for tissues.
-She now helps run the cafeteria, along with seven other members of the Mothers’ Club.
+She now helps run the cafeteria, along with seven other inspirational women and members of the Mothers’ Club.